-- A. Full-time employees of Tallahassee Community College and their dependents are eligible for a tuition discount of up to 50%. - B. Full-time employees employed by area school districts may be admitted as students during the fall, spring, and/or summer semesters; they are eligible for a tuition discount of up to 50%. - C. Graduates of Flagler College who return to take additional classes may enroll in scheduled classes and will be eligible for a tuition discount of up to 50%. - D. Instructional personnel serving as a cooperating teacher for Flagler College interns receive a tuition waiver for a three-hour course.
+- 1. Graduates of Flagler College who return to take additional classes will be eligible for a tuition discount of 50% - 2.
+Georgia residents are eligible for a tuition discount of 10%

+3. Instructional personnel serving as a cooperating teacher for Flagler College interns receive a tuition waiver for a three-hour course.
 This waiver is valid for three years from the month of issue.
-A cooperating teacher may redeem one waiver per semester (fall, spring and/or summer).
-Tuition waivers are transferrable to immediate family members.
-Immediate family members are defined as a spouse or a child.
-Waivers are not transferrable to in-laws, grandchildren, etc. In the case when a waiver is transferred to an immediate family member, one waiver may be redeemed per year (fall, spring or summer semester). - E. Sworn law enforcement officers are eligible for a tuition discount of up to 50%. - F. Graduates of the Fostering Achievement program (current or former foster care participants) are eligible for a tuition discount of up to 50%. - G. Graduates of the Tallahassee Community College New Start Scholarship program are eligible for a tuition discount of up to 50%.
+A cooperating teacher may redeem one waiver per semester (fall, spring, and/or summer).
+Tuition waivers are transferrable to immediate family members, defined as a spouse or a child.
+Waivers are not transferrable to in-laws, grandchildren, etc. In the case when a waiver is transferred to an immediate family member, one waiver may be redeemed per year (fall, spring or summer semester).